Public Health Fact Sheet

-Genital warts are a viral, sexually transmitted disease (STD).
+Genital Warts are a viral, sexually transmitted disease.
 They are caused by several types of the human papilloma virus (HPV).
 Most sexually active people will have HPV at some point in their lives.

-Genital warts are spread during oral, anal or vaginal sex or other skin-to-skin contact with someone who has genital warts.
-Genital warts can also be spread from one place to another on the same person’s body (auto-inoculation).
+Genital Warts are spread during oral, anal or vaginal sex or other intimate skin-to-skin contact with someone who has genital warts.
+Genital Warts can also be spread from one place to another on the same person’s body (auto-inoculation).

-There are several types of treatments available for genital warts.
-All of them remove the visible warts, but the virus will remain in the body and the person may continue to have recurrences.
-The most common form of treatment is a health care professional applying salicylic to the affected area.
-Cryotherapy (freezing of the area) and laser therapy are also effective treatment options.
+There are several treatments available for Genital Warts.
+All of them remove the visible warts, but the virus will remain in the body and the person may continue to have recurrences of the warts.
+Some common treatments include applying salicylic acid, cryotherapy (freezing the area), and laser therapy.

 - If you choose to have sex, be prepared.
-Have condoms with a water-based lubricant on hand and use a new condom every time you have sex.
+Have condoms with a water-based lubricant available and use a new condom every time.

 - Have regular exams if you are sexually active.
 If you think you have genital warts, get checked.

-- A pap smear is an excellent test to look for HPV changes on the cervix.
-Having annual pap smears can reduce the long-term complications associated with HPV.
+- A pap smear, for women, is an excellent test to look for HPV changes on the cervix.
+Having annual pap smears can reduce the long-term complications associated with HPV infection.

-- A vaccine is available to prevent infection from 4 of the most common types of HPV.
-It is available for both females and males, 9-26 years of age.
+- A vaccine is available to prevent infection from the 9 most common types of HPV.
+It is available for males and females.

-- Itching, pain, or even bleeding of bumps
+- Itching, pain, or even bleeding of the bumps